josmar-crwdstffng/angular/aio/README.md

 ## Developer tasks

 We use [Yarn](https://yarnpkg.com) to manage the dependencies and to run build tasks.
-You should run all these tasks from the `angular/aio` folder.
+You should run all these tasks from the `angular/aio` directory.
 Here are the most important tasks you might need to use:

 * `yarn` - install all the dependencies.